thomasharms/1a1testtool/README.md

 ### Requirements

 The only known requirement would be having a proper installation of Python 3.6 or higher installed as well as up and running.
+The testing tool will run on Linux and Mac OSX while Windows support might follow soon.

 ### Installing